-Put down your E. L. James and pick up some real bestsellers.
+Put down your E. L. James and pick up some real British bestsellers.
 British literature may have a reputation for being stuffy and long-winded, but we're focusing on the good bits: the raunchy, the romantic, the revolutionary, and the revelatory.
 Don't let the big names and the big books scare you off.
-Guys and gals like Chaucer, Milton, Pope, Austen, and Brontë may have had a lot to say, but let's be honest: if you're writing world-rocking literature, you're going to need more than 140 characters.
+Guys and gals like Chaucer, Milton, Pope, Austen, and Brontë have a lot to say, and let's be honest: if you're writing world-rocking literature, you're going to need more than 140 characters.

 P.S.
 British Literature (ELA 12) is a two-semester course.
 You're looking at Semester A, but you can check out Semester B here.

 - Microsoft Office, Google Docs, or another word processing program

 - A camera (a camera phone is sufficient)

 - All other work can be done via the Shmoop website.